clydemcqueen/ardusub_surftrak/lua/README.md

 * If the new rangefinder target is < 80cm it will be set to 80cm

 ArduSub will ignore the new rangefinder target if any of the following are true:
-* The sub is not in RNG_HOLD mode
+* The sub is not in SURFTRAK mode
-* The sub is higher than RNGHOLD_DEPTH
+* The sub is higher than SURFTRAK_DEPTH
 * The new rangefinder target is < RNGFNDx_MIN or > RNGFNDx_MAX